praveenkumar0607/qna-chat-bot/README.md

-# 🤖 Multi-Tool AI Assistant
+# 🤖 Multi-Tool AI Assistant builit by Praveen Kumar

 Welcome to the **Multi-Tool AI Assistant**!
 This is a user-friendly web application built with Python and Streamlit that gives you access to a powerful AI model for various tasks.
 Whether you want to have a conversation or summarize a long article, this tool is designed to be your helpful AI companion.